opengeospatial/T17-API-D165/README.md

 This development was part of the OGC Testbed 17 API Experiments thread.

 ## Structure of this Repository
-This repository consists of two separate server applications (one for OGC API - Features and one for OGC API EDR).
+This repository consists of two separate server applications (one for OGC API - Features and one for OGC API - EDR).
 For each of these applications there is a separate project in the subfolders of this repository.
-The subfolders readme files contain specific information about the code structure and deployment.
+The subfolders readme files contain specific information about the code structure and deployment for each of the applications.
 ### OGC API Features
 Click [here](https://github.com/opengeospatial/T17-API-D165/tree/main/flask_features_api) to go to OGC API - Features implementation
 ### OGC API Environmental Data Retrieval